Tips for reducing parenting stress

 Live a balanced life

 Don’t spread yourself too thin by signing yourself or your young children up for too many appointments and activities.
-Coordinating multiple packed schedules puts stress on parents and children.
+Coordinating multiple packed schedules puts stress on both parents and children.
 Leave some time open on your calendar so you have time to unwind.

 Make time for yourself